-1"There is nothing inherently unreasonable about a client having multiple attorneys, and they may all be compensated if they are not unreasonably doing the same work and are being compensated for the distinct contribution of each lawyer."
+[&]quot;There is nothing inherently unreasonable about a client having multiple attorneys, and they may all be compensated if they are not unreasonably doing the same work and are being compensated for the distinct contribution of each lawyer."
 Norman v.
 Hous.
 Auth. of City of Montgomery, 836 F.2d 1292, 1301 (11th Cir.
 1988); see also Baldridge v.
 Nicholson, 19 Vet.App.
-227, 237-38 (2005)("the fees sought must be 'based on the distinct contribution of each individual graduated from George Washington University Law School in 2009 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with her experience.2 Nicholas Phinney graduated from Roger Williams University Law School in 2006 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with his experience.
-Kaitlyn Degnan graduated from counsel."").
+227, 237-38 (2005)("the fees sought must be 'based on the distinct contribution of each individual counsel."").
 "The use in involved litigation of a team of attorneys who divide up the work is common today for both plaintiff and defense work."
 Johnson v.
 Univ.
 Coll. of Univ. of Alabama in Birmingham, 706 F.2d 1205, 1208 (11th Cir.
 1983) holding modified by Gaines v.
 Dougherty Cty.
 Bd. of Educ., 775 F.2d 1565 (11th Cir.
 1985).
 "Careful preparation often requires collaboration and rehearsal[.]"
 Rodriguez-Hernandez v.
 Miranda-Velez, 132 F.3d 848, 860 (1st Cir.
 1998).
 As demonstrated in Exhibit A, each attorney involved in the present case provided a distinct, and non-duplicative contribution to the success of the appeal.
 See Baldridge, 19 Vet.App. at 237 ("An application for fees under EAJA where multiple attorneys are involved must also explain the role of each lawyer in the litigation and the tasks assigned to each, thereby describing the distinct contribution of each counsel.").

 2The U.S. Attorney's Office maintains a matrix, known as the Laffey Matrix, of prevailing market rates for attorneys by years of practice, taking into account annual price increases, pursuant to Laffey v.
 Northwest Airlines, Inc., 572 F.Supp.
 354 (D.D.C.
 1983), aff'd in part by 746 F.2d.4 (D.C.
 Cir.
 1984), cert. denied, 472 U.S. 1021, 105 S. Ct.
 3488 (1985).
 This Court has approved the use of the Laffey Matrix for determining the prevailing market rate for EAJA fees.
 See, e.g., Wilson v.
 Principi, 16 Vet.
 App.
 509, 213 (2002) (finding the Laffey Matrix a "reliable indicator of fees...particularly as to cases involving fees to be paid by government entities or determined under fee-shifting statutes"), vacated on other grounds by 391 F.3d 1203 (Fed.
 Cir.
 2004); see also Sandoval, 9 Vet.
-App. at 181 (using the Laffey Matrix as an indicator of prevailing market rate and holding that once a prevailing market rate is established, the government has the burden of producing evidence to show that the rate is erroneous.)
-See Exhibit B (Laffey Matrix).
+App. at 181 (using the

-Syracuse University Law School in 2017 and the Laffey Matrix establishes that \$353.00 is the prevailing market rate for an attorney with her experience.
-Danielle Gorini graduated from Roger Williams University Law School in 2005 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with her experience.
-Amy Odom graduated from University of Florida Law School in 2006 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with her experience.
+Roger Williams University Law School in 2005 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with her experience.
+Nicholas Phinney graduated from Roger Williams University Law School in 2007 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with his experience.
+Kevin Medeiros graduated from Suffolk University Law School in 205 and the Laffey Matrix establishes that \$365.00 is the prevailing market rate for an attorney with his experience.
+Luke Wilder graduated from Boston University Law School in 2018 and the Laffey Matrix establishes that \$353.00 is the prevailing market rate for an attorney with his experience.
+Dana Weiner graduated from Roger Williams University Law School in 2015 and the Laffey Matrix establishes that \$365.00 is the prevailing market rate for an attorney with her experience.
 Zachary Stolz graduated from the University of Kansas School of Law in 2005 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with his experience.